 AfricanFeminism (AF) is a pan-African feminists digital platform and collaborative writing project between African authors/writers with the long-term ambition of bringing on board at least one feminist voice from each country on the continent.
 As an online feminist platform, we encourage open discussion and dialogue on feminist issues throughout the continent.
 We are about inquiry, questioning, dialoguing and transforming mind-sets through such processes.
 We are not afraid to claim the word ‘Feminism’ and invite open conversations to better understand this paradigm through our own and others’ lived experiences.

-On January 1, 2011 i started the blog site ethiopianfeminist a short three months after i had moved back to Addis Ababa.
-My aim initially was to document my observations on issues of gender equality and inequality through a feminist lens as i went about my daily life in Addis.
-A few months later, Aberash Hailay’s case shook the city and this platform became a source of information about the campaign, “Ahun be Ayne Meta,” created by concerned citizens in collaboration with the Network of Ethiopian Women’s Association.
-As a member of the core campaign team, I closely followed the case as it unfolded and through providing first hand account of the case, the site grew in creating dialogue on issues of gender based violence and violence against women in Ethiopia.
+On January 1, 2011 our founder Billene Seyoum started the blog site ethiopianfeminist three months after moving back to Addis Ababa.
+She initially aimed to document her observations on issues of gender equality and inequality through a feminist lens as she went about her daily life in Addis.
+A few months later, Aberash Hailay’s case, the Ethiopian Airlines flight attendant whose ex-husband stabbed both her eyes with a knife, shook the city and this platform became a source of information about the campaign.
+“Ahun be Ayne Meta,” created by concerned citizens in collaboration with the Network of Ethiopian Women’s Association.
+As a member of the core campaign team, Billene closely followed the case as it unfolded and through providing first hand account of the case, the site grew in creating dialogue on issues of gender based violence and violence against women in Ethiopia.
 Back then, this site was also the only feminist voice coming out of Ethiopia and it had the intention of inspiring others female voices to emerge in the blogosphere.

 To our visitors, we invite you to freely engage in the discussions and offer insights to foster knowledge, understanding, and creativity.

 “Feminism is a movement to end sexism, sexist exploitation and oppression.” ~ bell hooks